 Find A Wholesaler

-By working with someone you can trust, someone who knows the “ins” and “outs” of Philadelphia real estate, you will ultimately save yourself time and money.
+By working with someone you can trust, someone who knows the “ins” and “outs” of Nationwide real estate, you will ultimately save yourself time and money.
 When you find a professional wholesaler, you are choosing to work with a professional who can find all the deals most people only dream about.
-Philly Land Investor can find the best Philadelphia deals at the lowest prices.
+Philly Land Investor can find the best Nationwide deals at the lowest prices.

 Rural land is often some of the cheapest you can buy.
 By purchasing off of the beaten path, you can find low-cost land, often from motivated sellers.
 If you have a vision for the property, buying in a rural area will allow you the peace, quiet and freedom to do as you wish.
 Depending on the area, you might need to facilitate basic infrastructure for the property.
 Rural land will often not be ready for utilities nor will it have easily accessible roads.
 Consider the development costs when choosing to by land in a rural area.